Hello NASM learners, and welcome to the PTPioneer FAQ page.

 NASM FAQ Intro

-This is the final page of our PTPioneer NASM Study hub, and it is going to answer all of the remaining questions and reiterate some of the important topics that may have been touched on in the other 6 study hub articles.
+This is the final page of our PT Pioneer NASM Study hub, and it will answer all of the remaining questions and reiterate some of the important topics that may have been touched on in the other 6 study hub articles.

-In the article will be two FAQ sections, one for general NASM and CPT questions, and one for specific exam-related questions.
+The article will have two FAQ sections, one for general NASM and CPT questions and one for specific exam-related questions.

-All of these questions are the most frequently requested questions on the internet, and from readers within PTPioneer.
+These are the most frequently requested questions on the internet and from readers within PTPioneer.

 Let’s dive in with some of the more general questions for the National Academy of Sports Medicine’s amazing fitness certification.